stacklio/stackl/docs/content/advanced/stackl_templates.md

 ## Stack Infrastructure Template

-A SIT models the infrastructure available.
+A SIT models the available infrastructure.
 It describes the infrastructure in terms of the environment, location, and zones and explicitly specifies their relationship in a set of infrastructure targets.
 Environment, location and zones are separate documents.
 An infrastructure target is the result of merging these documents where the K/V pairs of the zone override the location which override the environment.
 Each infrastructure target has capabilities.
-These can vary over time due to dynamic factors (load on a server, power outages, ...).
+These can vary over time due to dynamic factors (e.g., load on a server, power outages, ...).
 As such, each SIT has an update policy which specifies when the capabilities of the infrastructure targets should be determined.

 ### Example: Stack Infrastructure Template